Considering rollback after upgrading an Aurora cluster using the RDS B/G Deployments feature

 • Generate a recovery SQL file using the mysqlbinlog command

-• Check the status of tables on old Blue (MySQL 5.7)
+• Check the status of tables in the old Blue (MySQL 5.7)

 • Of course, I confirmed that the three INSERTs were not reflected.